How to finance your car, truck, or SUV with bad credit or no credit

 Let’s face it, buying a car from a car dealership can be stressful sometimes.
 From dealing with a pushy car salesman to sweating it through the financing approval process, the excitement is sucked out of the entire experience in many cases.

-Due to the stressful nature of car dealerships, many are beginning to gravitate to buy here pay here dealerships as their source of purchasing a vehicle.
+Due to the stressful nature of car dealerships, many gravitate to a buy here pay here dealership as their source of purchasing a vehicle.

 While most are vaguely familiar with bad credit car dealers, all too many are misled or not well informed as to the opportunities this type of in-house financing presents to those looking for an automobile, especially those who are uncertain of the quality of their credit score.

-Buy here pay here is a form of automobile dealership in which the loan for the vehicle is provided by the dealer themselves.
+Buy here pay here (BHPH) is a form of automobile dealership in which the loan for the vehicle is provided by the dealer themselves.
+You make your car payments directly to the dealer, not the bank.

 The biggest difference between a buy here pay here dealership and a more traditional dealership is that with buy here pay here, almost everything goes through the local car dealer directly.
-This means the monthly payments are made directly to the dealership, and the financial contract that is agreed upon for the vehicle is between the dealership and the buyer only, rather than a bank or other lender.
+This means car buyers can simply make their car loan payments directly to the dealership through in-house financing and the contract that’s agreed upon for the vehicle is between the dealership and the buyer only, rather than traditional financing through other lenders, like banks or credit unions.

-The most glaring difference between a traditional dealership and a buy here pay here place is the way financing is handled.
-In an auto sale at a traditional car dealership, the credit is provided by a bank or other form of outside institution.
+The most glaring difference between most dealers and a buy here and pay here place is the way financing is handled.
+In an auto sale at a traditional car dealership, the credit is provided by traditional lenders like a bank or other form of outside institution, such as a credit union.

 Where are buy here pay here car lots?

 Buy here pay here car lots can easily be found in almost every city in the United States.
-Anyone who has ever looked out of the window while riding down a highway has likely seen this kind of used car lot.
+Anyone who has ever looked out of the window while riding down a highway has likely seen this kind of lot for used cars.

-For the most part, a buy here pay here looks very similar to a traditional car lot.
+For the most part, a BHPH dealer looks very similar to a traditional car lot.
 In many cases, these lots have a sign on or near their place of business, stating they are indeed a buy here pay here place or, more subtly, state that they finance, or do in-house financing.
-In other words, a car dealership with a “buy here pay here” or “we finance” or “no credit check” sign is likely a buy here pay here car lot.
+In other words, a car dealership with a “buy here pay here” or “we finance” or “no credit check” sign is likely a BHPH dealer.

 You can find these car lots through a quick online search.
 An easy way to find one nearby is to search for buy here pay here near me and it will show you the dealers that are closest to you.
 Or you can do it the old-fashioned way and drive around your city looking for auto dealerships that offer in-house financing.